tirmizee/ScriptGenerateEntity/README.md

 		CONCAT
 		'";'
 		 AS ColumnNane
-	FROM sysibm.sqlcolumns WHERE TABLE_NAME = 'RTRNPF' AND TABLE_SCHEM = 'PMOTDTA';
+	FROM sysibm.sqlcolumns WHERE TABLE_NAME = 'VPRCPF' AND TABLE_SCHEM = 'TDEVDTA';
-	-- SELECT * FROM sysibm.sqlcolumns WHERE TABLE_NAME = 'RTRNPF' AND TABLE_SCHEM = 'PMOTDTA';
+	-- SELECT * FROM sysibm.sqlcolumns WHERE TABLE_NAME = 'VPRCPF' AND TABLE_SCHEM = 'TDEVDTA';
 	SELECT
 		'private '
 		CONCAT
-		CASE TYPE_NAME
+		CASE LOWER(TYPE_NAME)
 	    WHEN 'varchar'     THEN 'String'
+	    WHEN 'char'        THEN 'String'
 			WHEN 'bigint'      THEN 'Long'
+	    WHEN 'decimal'     THEN 'BigDecimal'
+			WHEN 'datetime'    THEN 'java.sql.Date'
-			WHEN 'datetime'    THEN 'Timestamp'
+	    WHEN 'timestamp'   THEN 'Timestamp'
-			WHEN 'date'        THEN 'java.sql.Date'
+			WHEN 'date'        THEN 'Date'
 			ELSE 'String'
 		END
 		CONCAT